Take a Test app technical reference

 Take a Test is an app that locks down the PC and displays an online assessment web page.

-Whether you are a teacher or IT administrator, you can easily configure Take a Test to meet your testing needs.
+Whether you're a teacher or IT administrator, you can easily configure Take a Test to meet your testing needs.
 For high-stakes tests, the app creates a browser-based, locked-down environment for more secure online assessments.
-This means that students taking the tests that don’t have copy/paste privileges, can’t access to files and applications, and are free from distractions.
+This environment means that students taking the tests that don’t have copy/paste privileges, can’t access to files and applications, and are free from distractions.
 For simple tests and quizzes, Take a Test can be configured to use the teacher’s preferred assessment website to deliver digital assessments

 PC lockdown for assessment

 When the assessment page initiates lock down, the student’s desktop will be locked and the app will be launched above the Windows lock screen to provide a sandbox that ensures the student can only interact with the Take a Test app .
 After transitioning to the lock screen, Take a Test will apply local MDM policies to further lock down the device.
 The whole process of going above the lock screen and applying policies is what defines lockdown.
-The lockdown process is atomic, which means that if any part of the lockdown operation fails, the app will not be above lock and won't have any of the policies applied.
+The lockdown process is atomic, which means that if any part of the lockdown operation fails, the app won't be above lock and won't have any of the policies applied.

 When running above the lock screen: